 ii Regulated activities

 After the Fukushima incident in 2011, the Japanese government decided to undertake significant reform of the energy regulation system.
-Prior to the new EBA (which came into effect on 1 April 2016), licences for electricity businesses were required when the intended activities fell within one of five categories, and only 10 prominent regional companies (which used to be categorised as general electricity utilities) were allowed to supply electricity to general consumers and businesses (low-voltage electricity) in their respective markets.
-However, the amendment to the EBA to liberalise the entire retail electricity market has streamlined regulated electricity business into just three categories (i.e., electricity retail businesses, generation businesses, and transmission and distribution businesses) to adjust to the liberalised retail market and promote a level playing field for competition between the general electricity utilities and other electricity business entities.
+Before the amendment to the EBA came into effect on 1 April 2016, licences for electricity businesses were required when the intended activities fell within one of five categories, and only 10 prominent regional companies (which used to be categorised as general electricity utilities) were allowed to supply electricity to general consumers and businesses (low-voltage electricity) in their respective markets.
+However, the amendment to the EBA that came into effect on 1 April 2016 in order to liberalise the entire retail electricity market has streamlined regulated electricity business into just three categories (i.e., electricity retail businesses, generation businesses, and transmission and distribution businesses) to adjust to the liberalised retail market and promote a level playing field for competition between the general electricity utilities and other electricity business entities.

 Electricity retail business

-Following the liberalisation of electric power generation and of retail sectors, there are new plans for electricity fees.
+Following the liberalisation of electric power generation and of retail sectors on 1 April 2016, there are new plans for electricity fees.
 The liberalisation has also led to promotion of further competition among electricity suppliers, fairness between consumers, and development of the electric power market.

 Electricity generation business